 - Turn it off when not in use – Forgetting to turn off lights, fans and other electrical appliances when not in use, is very common in every household.
 Being mindful about the usage of electricity will not only protect the environment but will also help your heavy bills take a back seat.
 A total win-win situation!

 - Make the sustainable switch – Opt for LED bulbs and tubelights which are a big save on the environment!
 Moreover, if you’re a keeper, install solar panels on your roof or lawn to obtain a natural source of energy from the Sun.

 - Cut down paper, not trees – Little things like printing on both sides of the paper, reusing old newspapers and using cloth and jute bags instead of paper bags, have a big and positive impact on nature.
 Plant more trees and generate less waste.

 - Say no to plastic – One of the biggest threats to our planet is the dumping of plastic.
 Carry a cloth bag along with you each time to step out to buy something, reuse plastic bottles, recycle and turn plastic containers and jars into something new and useful!
-Small efforts create big impacts and your commitment of not using plastic is bound to have a rippling effect on your kids and the society at large.
+Small efforts create big impacts.

 “We have a single mission, to protect and hand on the planet to the next generation.” – François Hollande.

 While Elon Musk is preparing to build a planet B on Mars, we still have a long life to live in our first home.
 Earth Hour Day may come once a year, but you can have one of your own every day!
 India is one of the top 5 countries in the world to generate the maximum amount of carbon emissions.
 We might not be able to undo our past, but with our collective efforts, we can create a new future.